Ash Green Primary Academy

 - What specialist services and expertise are available at or accessed by the setting?

 We access the support from Stoke LA and also access Educational Psychology services.
 We also work with health services, including CAMHS, Younger minds and Speech and Language Therapy.
 We sometimes ask for support from outreach services from the local special schools.

 - What training are the staff supporting children and young people with SEND have had or are having?

 Training for the staff is ongoing.

-All staff have received training in Attachment Issues and in the New Special Needs Code of Practice.
-The SENCO attends the termly SENCO forum and other conferences and courses to keep up to date with current practice.
+Staff have received training in Attachment Issues and in the New Special Needs Code of Practice.
+The SENCO attends the termly SENCO forum when able and other conferences and courses to keep up to date with current practice.
 She is also completing The National award in SEN Coordination.

 - How will my child/young person be included in activities outside this classroom including school trips?